-The only training mission was when the 158 landed at Japen Island (Part of the Schoutens) laying between Noemfoor and New Britian.
-I think the real purpose was worry the enemy at Rabaul.
+The only training mission was when the 158 landed at Japen Island (Part of the Schoutens) laying between Noemfoor and New Guinea.
+I think the real purpose was worry the enemy nearby.

 Noemfoor Island Landing